davenewham/tif2csv/README.md

 sorts of useful metadata for use in GIS software (e.g ArcGIS, QGIS).

 Unfortunately, a number of my scripts (regretfully named 'csv-tools' and not 'gridr') required these files to do their magic (very very slowly in the case of plotting contour lines).
-These scripts are designed to download GeoTIF files from the EA's [environment.data.gov.uk] and convert them to the archaic, familiar format.
+These scripts are designed to download GeoTIF files from the EA's [website](https://environment.data.gov.uk) and convert them to the archaic, familiar format.
 Another benefit of this format is that for a lot of purposes where a few individual spot levels are needed, there's no longer a need for someone to download and become familiar with GIS software.